jonryley/summit-growth-engine/stages/stage-0-signal.md

 ## Objective

-Identify a credible signal that suggests a potential commercial opportunity exists.
+Identify whether a credible commercial signal exists that may justify further engagement.

 ## Typical Inputs